Co-Production means working together on an equal basis.

 - create strong effective relationships by working together to identify solutions to challenges and producing better solutions

-The Co-Production process is helping to create more trust between the council and customers.
+The Co-Production process has been helping to create more openness and trust between the council and residents since 2007.

 Newham Co-Production Forum (Adults)

-The Forum is currently co-chaired by Cllr Clive Furness, BEM and Angus McKenzie-Davie.
+The Forum is currently co-chaired by Councillor Zulfiqar Ali and Sandra Amoah.